nayeembuiyan/stamp-selling-program/README.md

 # stamp-selling-program
-Support continuous shopping activity in a Post Office
+Program to support continuous shopping activity in a Post Office